 Advantages of stock market investing for smaller investors

-Average growth around 6% per year, compared to 0.01% interest if you keep the money in your bank account.
+Average growth of around 6% per year, compared to 0.01% interest if you keep the money in your bank account.

 Your portfolio can be optimised to the level of risk that’s appropriate for you.